 Under the direction of General Manager and Lead Bartender Matt Kelly, the entire staff of 1122 is dedicated to ensuring guests enjoy an elevated cocktail experience.
-Everybody from the bartenders to the hostess to the doormen dresses in uniforms of the era including suspenders with bow ties, fedoras, and flapper dresses, with the theme carrying throughout the entire space.
+Everybody from the bartenders to the hostess to the door men dress in uniforms of the era including suspenders with bow ties, fedoras, and flapper dresses, with the theme carrying throughout the entire space.

 World-class cocktails, spirits, and drinks

 And, the cocktails?
 They’re top-notch.
 On any given night, an average of 20 are featured on the menu with eight to ten being seasonal – currently featuring warm winter spices including cinnamon and nutmeg – while the remainder are what Donovan calls “forgotten cocktails.”